Energy bounds for entangled states

-\textit{Conclusive remarks.---} In summary, we have found the minimum and maximum permitted local energy of a bipartite system in a pure state for a given quantity of entanglement.
-Moreover, we have also reported the explicit form of a family of minimum and maximum energy states.
-Then, we have numerically investigated the energy distribution of entangled pure states, finding, in all the studied configurations, that the probability of randomly generate states with a fixed entanglement close to the energetic bounds is extremely low except for the two-qubit case and highly degenerate cases.
-Finally, we have shown that the energy bounds found for pure states hold also for mixed states.
+We have also proven, under the conjecture that our analysis is valid also in the case of discrete Hilbert spaces of infinite dimensions, that two-mode squeezed states are minimum energy states for a given amount of entanglement (see Appendix~\ref{sec: The minimum energy state of two harmonic oscillators is a two-mode squeezed state}).
+Therefore, these states, extensively exploited in quantum optics laboratories~\cite{Schumaker1985,Takei2005,Adesso2014,Dutt2015}, are the most energetically convenient states to generate.
+In general, a possible way to generate minimum energy states is to exploit dissipative processes leading to a unique steady state, such as simple zero-temperature thermalizations~\cite{BookBreuer2002}.
+In this case, choosing a suitable interaction Hamiltonian leads the bipartite system to the desired state, i.e., the ground state.
+We give an example of this process for a two-qubit system and for a two-harmonic-oscillator system in Appendix~\ref{sec: Generation of a minimum energy state through zero temperature thermalization}.
+Such kind of processes involving a simple thermalization have been studied, for example, in Ref.~\cite{Piccione2019Work}.

-Our results can be important in quantum technologies because, fixed the degree of entanglement necessary for a certain application, allow to identify a class of states whose generation requires the lowest energy cost.
-Such an identification appears even more important also in the light of our numerical simulations, which show that the energies of the majority of the states with a fixed entanglement lie quite far from the energetic bounds.
-We stress that our analysis can be useful for quantum protocols employing qudits whose dimensions $N_A$ and $N_B$ are chosen at will.
+\textit{Conclusive remarks.} In summary, we have found the minimum and maximum permitted local energy of an arbitrary finite bipartite system for a given quantity of entanglement, also reporting the explicit form of a family of minimum and maximum energy states.
+Then, we have numerically investigated the energy distribution of entangled pure states, finding, in all the studied configurations, that the probability of randomly generating states with a fixed entanglement close to the energy bounds is extremely low except for the two-qubit case and highly degenerate cases.

-Interestingly, we note that the states corresponding to the minimum and maximum energy are characterized by coefficients that can be directly linked to the Boltzmann factors of a fictitious thermal state and, as a consequence, their energy can be calculated through the derivation of their fictitious partition function.
-We think this is worth mentioning because entanglement and thermodynamics are believed to be conceptually connected in the context of typicality~\cite{Popescu2006,BookGemmer2009} and they have various formal analogies when treated within resource theories such as LOCC and thermodynamic resource theory~\cite{Brandao2008}.
-Moreover, we pointed out that the reduced density matrices of the two subsystems can be easily cast into the exponential form of the entanglement Hamiltonians formalism, whenever possible.
+Our results can be important in quantum technologies since, given the degree of entanglement necessary for a certain application, our approach allows one to identify a class of states whose generation requires the lowest energy cost.
+Such an identification appears even more important also in the light of our numerical simulations, showing that the energies of the majority of the states with a fixed entanglement typically lie quite far from the energy bounds.
+Finally, we stress that Theorem~1 can bring by itself great practical advantages in optimization problems depending exclusively on the Schmidt coefficients, given some energy constraints, as discussed in detail in Appendix~\ref{sec:Theorem1Application}.